hashicorp/terraform-provider-azurerm/website/docs/r/media_streaming_locator.html.markdown

 * `default_content_key_policy_name` - (Optional) Name of the default Content Key Policy used by this Streaming Locator.Changing this forces a new Streaming Locator to be created.

 * `end_time` - (Optional) The end time of the Streaming Locator.
 Changing this forces a new Streaming Locator to be created.

+* `filter_names` - (Optional) A list of names of asset or account filters which apply to this Streaming Locator.
+Changing this forces a new Streaming Locator to be created.

 * `start_time` - (Optional) The start time of the Streaming Locator.
 Changing this forces a new Streaming Locator to be created.